 - Checking for any damage to the circuit wires or insulation.
 A problem with the wiring or a faulty circuit breaker may also be a reason why the electrics keep tripping.
 The electrician will swap the circuit breaker for one of the same rating from another circuit to check if this is the problem.

 2. Problems with the oven’s wiring or power plug.

 The appliance technician will first unplug the appliance before inspecting the power plug for damaged wiring or any soot present.
-The current will be measured while the power is turned off which should normally read “0”.
-If the current reading is > 0.3A, it is usually an indication that the wiring may be damaged.
+The current will be measured while the power is turned off which should normally read “O”.
+If the current reading is greater than 0.3A, it is usually an indication that the wiring may be damaged.

 Some ovens are equipped with terminal blocks for use across Europe.
 For these to be compatible with circuits in the UK, these links should be positioned in the correct way.
 If you have recently purchased your oven check that the links are correctly positioned for your area.

 If it is an older model, check that the oven’s terminal block is still in working condition.
 As terminal blocks deteriorate over time they will need to be replaced.
 Ask your technician for his advice on the correct model to purchase.

 To determine whether there is short in the fuse, ensure that there are no other appliances connected before turning the oven on at a low temperature.
 If the electrics are not tripped immediately, this will confirm that there are no problems with the fuse.

 If the electrics trip when the temperature is raised, however, there may be a problem with one of the oven’s heating elements.
 If this is the case you will need to call an appliance technician to replace the part.